tforg7/ML-investment-predictor/README.md

 * Sortino ratio of 0.44 resulted in a greater return when taking into account only the down side risk of our investment than the individual Time Series Regression, LSTM model, and buy and hold position.

 Overall after analysing the back testing results, our recomendation is to not go to market with our combined signal model in its current state.
 Our results, while sufficent when compared to our individual models, does not result in enough confidence or overall return to provide great value to clients.
-Further development, tuning, and testing of the model is required in order to release teh product to our clients.
+Further development, tuning, and testing of the model is required in order to release the product to our clients.

 ---